nocturn9x/giambio/README.md

 that most of the content of this document is ~~stolen~~ inspired from its documentation)

+# Disclaimer #2

+This is a toy project.
+Don't try to use it in production, it *will* explode

 ## Goals of this project

 Making yet another async library might sound dumb in an already fragmented ecosystem like Python's.